 Everything we do aims to extend or maximize each precious life we encounter.
 When you enter our doors, you’ll be greeted by a caring team of professionals devoted to protecting and nurturing your hopes and dreams for the future.

-St. Mary’s is home to a cancer care team with highly specialized expertise – including nurses with national certifications in oncology.
+St. Mary’s is home to a cancer care team with highly specialized expertise – including board certified physicians and nurses with national certifications in oncology.
 Each patient is empowered and encouraged to be an active participant and share in decision making about their care.
 You’ll receive individualized care from a team that feels like family.
-We also have a dedicated resource library for you and your loved ones’ use.

 St. Mary’s teams up with the National Cancer Institute (NCI) to help fund cancer clinical trials through networks of physicians and institutions specializing in a particular aspect of cancer.
 St. Mary’s maintains relationships with UCLA’s (University of California, Los Angeles) Translational Research in Oncology (TRIO) US Network and the University of Colorado Cancer Center, Denver, so our patients can participate in NCI-sponsored research.
 We monitor all cancer clinical trials being proposed and conducted and discuss possible participation with patients who qualify.